-We know that around 30% of current water losses around the globe are caused by leaky pipes; the highest figure reported is 80% loss.
-This is not only a waste of good water but also of energy.
+We know that around 30 percent of current water losses around the globe are caused by leaky pipes; the highest figure reported is 80 percent loss.
+This is not only a waste of good water but also energy.
 We must limit water leakages in order to save water and reduce energy use.
 Unnecessary high pressure across drinking water supply systems stresses and wears out the pipes, creating leakages and increasing maintenance costs.
 This unnecessary high pressure in the pipes also means that an avoidably high amount of water is pushed out during the leaks.

-By introducing intelligent pressure management, we can reduce pressure by 38% and minimize leaks.
+By introducing intelligent pressure management, we can reduce pressure by 38 percent and minimize leaks.
 With this technology, we split our cities into pressure zones.
 Pressure sensors and variable speed drives are the main components and allow water to be pumped according to the needs of each pressure zone.
-In this way, we can reduce water loss by 40% and energy consumption by 20-40%.
+In this way, we can reduce water loss by 40 percent and energy consumption by 20-40 percent.

 Paving the way towards water, energy and food security